doctrine/orm/docs/en/reference/events.rst

 events during the life-time of their registered entities.

--  ``postLoad`` - The postLoad event occurs for an entity after the entity has been loaded into the current ``EntityManager`` from the database or after the refresh operation has been applied to it.
 -  ``loadClassMetadata`` - The ``loadClassMetadata`` event occurs after the mapping metadata for a class has been loaded from a mapping source (annotations/xml/yaml).
 This event is not a lifecycle callback.